The short answer

 Second Doberman as companion?

 Sometimes helps, not guaranteed.
 HELPS: primary dog enjoys other dogs + first dog SA-trained + financial capacity ($4K–$8K/yr additional) + handler capacity.
 WORSENS: resource guarding, dog reactivity, unstable household, handler-focused SA, financial strain.
 Pairing: opposite-sex preferred.
 Doberman + calmer breed easier than Doberman + Doberman.
-Behaviorist assessment $90–$150 worth it.
+Behaviourist assessment $90–$150 worth it.

-When to involve behaviorist + medication?
+When to involve behaviourist + medication?

-Self-injury, 30+min continuous distress, escape attempts, refusing food 24+hrs, can't leave 15–30min, behavior worsening despite training.
+Self-injury, 30+min continuous distress, escape attempts, refusing food 24+hrs, can't leave 15–30min, behaviour worsening despite training.
 Calgary virtual DACVB or Edmonton WCVM $300–$600.
 Meds: clomipramine (often first-line $40–$80/mo), fluoxetine $30–$70/mo, trazodone situational.
 Coordinate cardiologist if DCM-affected Doberman.

 Calgary daycare + walker?